Anguscgm/BRUG_BDMCMC/README.md

 ## Overview

 ## Installation
 BRUG_BDMCMC does not require any installation.
-It only requires the compiler g++ and the dependecy LAPACK for C to be available.
+It only requires the compiler g++ and the dependecies BLAS and LAPACK for C to be available.
 ## Demonstration
 First, compile the code:
 ```